ceph/ceph/doc/rbd/rbd-cloudstack.rst

             |          OSDs          | |        Monitors        |
             +------------------------+ +------------------------+

-.. important:: To use Ceph block devices with CloudStack, you must have a running Ceph cluster.
+.. important:: To use Ceph Block Devices with CloudStack, you must have
+   access to a running Ceph Storage Cluster.

 CloudStack integrates with Ceph's block devices to provide CloudStack with a back end for CloudStack's Primary Storage.
 The instructions below detail the